 answer many of your questions about the town's history, are available

 for purchase through the web site as well as in various businesses

-It is now owned and voluntarily maintained by
+This web site is owned and voluntarily maintained by

 If you see an error, or something that is out of date on this web site, please contact Leif Nilsson (e-mail) to let me know about it.
 Be sure to include the specific web page URL that the change needs to be made on, in your email message.